teusto/gossip/README.md

 #### **Gossip Creation**
 - Create gossip messages with mentions of other users
-- Fixed pricing model (3 SOL per reveal)
+- Dynamic pricing model based on text length and mention status
 - Automatic PDA generation for each gossip
 - Text length validation (max 20 characters)